-If you're concerned that your move could impact your benefits, speaking with a disability claims representative may help you determine if your payment will be impacted and by how much.
+If you're concerned that your move could impact your benefits, speaking with a disability claims representative in Phoenix, AZ may help you determine if your payment will be impacted and by how much.

 If you're moving and your disability claim is still pending, moving out of state could delay your case or possibly even change the outcome.
 If your claim for SSDI or SSI has been denied, or you are encountering difficulties re-filing your application, contact Phillips Disability.
 We can help you obtain the benefits you deserve.